madslug17/AgeofAshes/Session_Notes.md

 ### Quarters and Bits

-#### Gus sells the Growledon hide and gets us each some loot
+#### Gus sells the Grauladon hide and gets us each some loot

 - 1 GP each

-The growledon hide is not resistant to fire.
+The Grauladon hide is not resistant to fire.

 ## Hellknight Hill Exterior